0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 <figure>
   <img src="/static/images/2018-05-01-facebook-spectacle-graph.svg"
-    alt="The process of commodification" title="The process of commodification
+    alt="The process of commodification" title="The process of commodification">
   <figcaption>The process of commodification</figcaption>
 </figure>